Learn about the Ten Dutch Commandments and how to fit into Dutch society.

 7. Thou Shalt Avoid Confrontation with Thy Neighbours

 If your neighbours have the bloody cheek to make noise after six pm, don’t knock on their door and ask them if they can make love more quietly.
 Adopt the Dutch method, wait until three am in the morning and leave a note in front of their door.
-Tell them that “here in Holland we make love after eleven pm”.
+Tell them, “here in Holland we make love after eleven pm”.
 Spend the next five years avoiding them if possible.

 8. Keep thy nose out of the Zwarte Piet discussie

 You are a kut expat, know thy place.
 You’re a ‘guest’ in this country.
 Yes, you’re expected to pay taxes and line the pockets of Dutch landlords by paying higher rents than Dutch natives.
 Don’t for a minute believe that this gives you the right to lecture the Dutch about Zwarte Piet.
-Unless of course, you see nothing wrong with white people blacking up and pretending not to be black.
+Unless you see nothing wrong with white people blacking up and pretending not to be black.
 If you don’t have a problem with it, then, of course, you can talk about it, otherwise mond dicht mafkees!

 9. Thou shalt not blame Dutch property owners for the cost of renting in Amsterdam